PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-ottraceconditions.rst

 .. http:get:: /api/v1/servers/:server_id/ottraceconditions

   Get all :json:object:`OpenTelemetryTraceCondition` from the server.
-Note that while the settings file allows a list of subnets to be associated with a condition, this list is flattened: one subnet per condition.
+Note that while the settings file allows a list of subnets to be associated with a condition, this list will be flattened, with only one subnet per condition.

   :query server_id: The name of the server